-With a custom website, first, a unique design is created.
+With a custom website, first, unique design is created.
 Then the technical realisation of the website follows, where the design is combined with the desired functionalities.
 A custom site is also equipped with a CMS, for example, CMS Made Simple.

 You might be interested | Why should my business have a website and how to create it?

 The Pros and Cons of Website Templates

 The easiest way to start a website is to set up a WordPress site and apply a template purchased from ThemeForest, Elegant Themes, or Template Monster.
 These websites offer a wide range of templates that are created for different kind of purposes.
 Think about an e-commerce website or a marketplace; it’s all available for purchase.